AntirWiki/Antir/content/World Lore/Creatures/Werewolf.md

 ---
 Werewolves, also known as Lycanthropes, are a type of wolf-like beastfolk native to [[Antir]].
 Like [[Kitsune]], they are able to change between a wolf-like form and that of another mortal ancestry.
 Uniquely, they are also able to transmit this ability (known as *Lupinotuum Insania*, or more commonly, *Lycanthropy*) to others through bites.

+# The Wolf God
+The god of the Lycan has no name, though some call it the Mad Wolf, or simply the Hunt.
+As of 960 BR, the wolf god was obsessed with transforming or killing all non-lycanthrope mortals.
+It could speak in the minds of lycanthropes that didn't possess the Weremark, urging them towards violence.

+# The Weremark
+The Weremark is a magical brand that inhibits the abilities of lycanthropes.
+Developed by [[Cianan of Antir]] and the Bouchard family of enchanters sometime around 940 BR, it was systematically placed on all known werewolves as an alternative to their extermination.
+The mark was always placed somewhere easily visible, such as the neck, face, or hands, as a warning to those around the lycanthrope.

+Werewolves bearing the mark cannot transform at will - instead, they transform compulsively during each full moon, when the Wolf God's power is strongest.
+This is also the only time they are able to transmit their condition.
+Marked lycanthropes also lose their connection to the Wolf God.

 # Taming of the Mad Wolf
 >_Excerpts from the Journal of Mx. [[Valerie Bouchard]]._ Prize Fighter, Renegade, Corsair Molossus of the Katze’s Keel, Lycanthrope, Unpredictable Adventurer of the Wild Mountains.
 >_Date: Unknown_